 If you're reading this intro and you have any questions, feedback on any of these areas, or cool ideas about any future work together (solo or as a committee!) - I'd love to hear them.

 - Charlotte Agnew (She/Her)

 - Disability and specific learning differences

-- Fighting hate crime & supporting students
+- Fighting hate crime and supporting racial equality

 I'll be updating you throughout the year on the work I'm doing.